Megami Tensei: Gameplay

 Screenshot of the Press Turn system as it appears in Shin Megami Tensei IV.
 Allied demons include designs by Kazuma Kaneko.

 The gameplay in the series has become notable for its high difficulty, along with several mechanics that have endured between games.
 A key element present since the first Megami Tensei is the ability to recruit demons to fight alongside the player in battle, alongside the ability to fuse two different demons together to create a more powerful demon.
 Equivalents to these systems appear in the later Persona titles.
-The game's most recognizable battle system is the Press Turn system, first introduced in Nocturne.
+The franchise's most recognizable battle system is the Press Turn system, first introduced in Nocturne.
 The Press Turn System is a turn-based battle mechanic governing both the player party and enemies, where either party are rewarded an extra turn for striking an enemy's weakness or landing critical hits, but can also lose turns if attacks miss or are blocked.
 A Moon Phase System or equivalent, in which phases of the moon or changes in the weather affected the behavior of enemies, is also featured in multiple games.

 The layouts of the first two Megami Tensei games were noticeably different from later games: Megami Tensei used a 3D first-person perspective, while Megami Tensei II used a combination of first-person 3D displays for battle and top-down 2D displays for navigation.
 The change was suggested by staff members who did not want players getting lost in a large 3D environment.
 The 2D/first person viewpoint continued until Nocturne, which switched to a third-person perspective.
 This was done due to a condition similar to car sickness called "3D sickness" with first person shooters in Japan at the time: the developers wanted something for players to focus on.
 A first-person perspective was reintroduced in Strange Journey, and incorporated into IVs battles along with navigable 3D environments.